Visit London England

 One of the largest cathedral's in Europe, designed by Christopher Wren, is not the first version of the church.
 Destroyed by fire and rebuilt many times over the centuries, the relatively modern day version has stood the test of time.

-- Visit St Paul's Cathedral
+St Paul's Cathederal

 The Royal Mews